Bank of England officials hammer home their rates message

-LONDON Bank of England policymakers are seeking to ram home the central message of their new forward guidance policy - British interest rates are not going up any time soon, even as growth accelerates.
+LONDON, Sept 24 Bank of England (BoE) policymakers are seeking to ram home the central message of their new forward guidance policy - British interest rates are not going up any time soon, even as growth accelerates.

 Three members of the Bank's Monetary Policy Committee (MPC)used speeches on Monday and Tuesday to tackle scepticism that the BoE was underestimating how quickly unemployment might fall.